abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADK's).
 So, it's not obvious that it is possible to achieve the same things with just functions.
 However, it is possible: there exist a mechanism for encoding every type as a function, known as *Church encoding*, in the name of the creator of Lambda Calculus Alonzo Church.

-Base types: the Boolean type
+Base types. the Boolean type
 ---

 Consider the Boolean type, which we defined like this: